Perp walk: 1890s–1960s: Early years

-1960s–1980s: The televised perp walk
+1960s–1980s: Televised perp walk

 In New York, the rise of television news later in that decade led to other changes.
 Reporters came with camera crews, which could no longer be accommodated inside precinct houses.
 In 1969 a group of journalists, judges and police officers drew up guidelines for perp walks after a conference.
 "Law enforcement and court personnel should not prevent the photographing of defendants when they are in public places outside the courtroom", they read.
 "They should neither encourage nor discourage pictures or televising, but they should not pose the accused."
 A few years later they were formally adopted by the NYPD.

 Later that decade, in 1977, an amused-looking David Berkowitz, the "Son of Sam" serial killer, was paraded in front of a large group of media after his arrest, a spectacle that calmed a city his murders had left on edge.
 Three years later, following Mark David Chapman's arrest after he killed John Lennon, police took precautions against the sort of revenge killing that had happened to Oswald.